• Skip to primary navigation

 And yes, in the recipe when I say cut the peels off the lemons, that is just what I mean.
 Goes fast.

 I use a Vitamix to make the lemon puree.
 I’ve had my Vita-mix for more than 10 years and it still runs like it did the first day.
-I’m tempted to get a new one just for their new sleeker look, but Matt would probably give me “the look” for that.
-He’ll never out-right use words to complain about my spending, but I try my best to avoid “the look!!!”
+I’m tempted to get a new one just for their new sleeker look, but I decided I can wait since this one works well still.

 Pint Jars fit the concentrate perfectly.
 Why make all these dishes dirty for just 1 batch?
 I can do the same amount of work and stock up the freezer with lemonade concentrate.
 It tastes just as good.